runeflow/runeflow/README.md

 when memory usage gets too high).
 This repo is the server agent that works with the [Runeflow](https://runeflow.com) web service.

-Please note: We take Runeflow's security and our users' trust very seriously.
+**Please note**: We take Runeflow's security and our users' trust very seriously.
 If you believe you have found a security issue in Runeflow, please responsibly disclose by contacting us at security@runeflow.com.

 ![Runeflow dashboard](https://assets.runeflow.com/product.png)

 ## Installation

 To get started with Runeflow, install the CLI on your servers.
-We offer several ways to do this.
+The CLI will automatically pickup your Wordpress sites and also collect CPU, memory, swap, and disk usage metrics.
+These important metrics allow you to better understand what the root cause of a problem actually is so you can triage it faster.

+There are several easy ways to install Runeflow.
+Keep in mind we currently only support Ubuntu and Debian Linux distributions.

 ### Recommended Installation